… which you’re welcome to take or leave.

 Time is precious

-If I’m lucky, I have got just over a thousand weekends left before I ‘pop my clogs’ (well 1,144 to be precise).
+I try not to waste a single day or weekend either.
 That is why I am always as keen as mustard to get out and do something, listen to live music, meet people, visit somewhere different to take in a view, or travel somewhere further and experience something new.
 We live on an amazing planet and there is so much out there to see and do.
 There is nothing I get frustrated about more than a weekend, or day which is ‘lost’.
 So I set out to “win” them, as much as I possibly can.

 One day, I won’t have the energy or ability to climb mountains or go on long cycling trips, and I may no longer want to “rough it” in hostels.
 This drove my decision to retire early and seize each opportunity now, whilst I still can.